aws-samples/amazon-bedrock-workshop/README.md

    - **Further Reading:**
      - Familiarize yourself with the basic concepts of guardrails and their implementation in NeMo by exploring the [NeMo-Guardrails documentation](https://github.com/NVIDIA/NeMo).
 This section helps in understanding how guardrails contribute to the safety, reliability, and ethical handling of LLMs.

+### Custom Models

+- [Fine-tune and Evaluate Llama2 for Summarization](./10_CustomModels/02_fine-tune_and_evaluate_llama2_bedrock_summarization.ipynb): Demonstrates an end-to-end workflow for fine-tuning, provisioning and evaluating the Foundation Models (FMs) in Amazon Bedrock.